dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1047: Non-compliance can lead to significant repercussions.
+### T1047: Penalties can lead to financial losses and health risks.

 |Support|
 |---|